-Electromagnetic Force on Current-Carrying Wire
+Magnetic Force on a Current-Carrying Wire Calculator

 From a microscopic point of view, the electric current is the result of the flow of tiny charged particles – electrons.
-If the charged particle moves in a magnetic field, it will be subjected to the Lorentz Force.
-In the text below we explain how can you estimate the force acting on a straight wire with about 1012 electrons moving through it.
+If the charged particle moves in a magnetic field, it will be subjected to the Lorentz force.
+In the text below, we explain how you can estimate the force acting on a straight wire with about 1012 electrons moving through it.